-The student who is selected each year will serve his/her internship for one-and-a-half to two months in the summer following his/her second year in law school.
+The student selected each year will serve the internship during the summer, following the student's second year in law school.

 The Intern will work under the direction of the Chief Justice of the Nova Scotia Court of Appeal or his designate.